lsst-it/ittn-004/index.rst

 `Split-view or split-horzon DNS
 <https://en.wikipedia.org/wiki/Split-horizon_DNS>`_ is simply providing
-different name resolvution information to internal clients and the public DNS hierachy.
+different name resolution information to internal clients and the public DNS hierarchy.
 The implication of this is that "internal" name servers are the only source of "internal" name information.
 The motivation for a split view is often to avoid providing network information to an adversary.
 However, the obscuration is by no measure absolute.
 For example, it does not mitigate traffic observation.
-If any host with access to "internal" DNS is comprimised, the hidden name information is exposed.
+If any host with access to "internal" DNS is compromised, the hidden name information is exposed.
 We also note that no LSST threat model currently exists which requires obscuring internal network information.